mazijie/mazijie/README.md

-I am Zijie Ma, a graduate student at Beihang University, currently pursuing a master's degree.
+I am MA ZIJIE, a graduate student at Beihang University, currently pursuing a master's degree.

 <!---
 mazijie/mazijie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.